 Connect funding with content We collect and disseminate metadata that helps funders track the outputs of funded research.
 We also have an advisory group of funders that is helping us rearticulate and develop services for this audience specifically.
 Publishers deposit bibliographic metadata with us, and as part of that they can also deposit information on who funded the research.
 Funder names and identifiers are taken from our funder registry so that funders can be correctly and consistently identified.

 Maximising the discoverability of research Persistent linking Our members register the content they publish with us to tell us it exists - this includes bibliographic (and other) information, and persistent identifiers.
 This helps make content discoverable by uniquely identifying the work, and giving a means to link to it long-term.
 When you click on the Digital Object Identifier (DOI) in a reference list, you’ll be reliably taken to the content you’re interested in, regardless of the publication or publisher.

 Libraries and Crossref are a winning combination.
 Our shared goal is to improve discoverability of content for researchers.
-For our part we look after publishers’ metadata and run a registry of persistent links.
+For our part we look after our members’ metadata and run a registry of persistent links.
 We also offer services that help systems and people to make connections.
 We currently look after over 90 million content items from theses, dissertations, preprints, and reports– through to of course journal articles and books/book chapters.

 More than just bibliographic metadata The basic bibliographic metadata we collect from our members is really useful in helping the identification and discovery of content.
 However, there’s lots more to the metadata than that.
 We collect additional information from publishers that helps track and link research outputs to researchers, funders and institutions.
-This includes: Information on who funded the research The ORCiD iDs of the authors, and we can push the articles to their ORCiD records automatically License information and embargo dates Author affiliation information Links to full text, or different versions of content e.
+This includes: Information on who funded the research The ORCID iDs of the authors, and we can push the articles to their ORCID records automatically License information and embargo dates Author affiliation information Links to full text, or different versions of content e.